-Scheduled for completion in 2017, the Piedmont Improvement Program is the N.C.
-Department of Transportation's largest and most significant rail program encompassing a series of projects along the North Carolina Railroad Corridor between Raleigh and Charlotte and points in between.
+Completed in 2017, the Piedmont Improvement Program is the N.C.
+Department of Transportation's largest and most significant rail program encompassing a series of projects along the North Carolina railroad corridor between Raleigh and Charlotte.

 Freight Rail & Rail Crossing Safety Improvement Program

 The Freight Rail & Rail Crossing Safety Improvement Program, established in 2013 by the N.C.
 General Assembly, uses state funds received within the Highway Fund and dividends by the North Carolina Railroad Company to support projects that improve freight service and the safety of rail-highway crossings in North Carolina.

 Passed by the N.C.
 General Assembly in 1988, the Rail Corridor Preservation Act gives the N.C.
 Department of Transportation authority to purchase railroads and preserve rail corridors to reassemble critically important portions of rail corridors that have been condemned.